 Are you planning to put on a 4th of July fireworks display in your backyard?
 I know our neighbors upta camp are because we just got invited over.
 He works in the legal world, so I’m going to assume he’s up to speed on the law.
 (Yes, I know what they say about assuming things.)
 Maybe I’ll ask him to look over this post to make sure I got everything right.

-If you’re planning to put on a 4th of July display in your backyard, it’s important to know the law in your community.
-Not all states allow ordinary people like you and me to use fireworks.
-And even with our law here in Maine, consumer fireworks are prohibited or restricted by some towns and municipalities.
-Here’s a list from the State Fire Marshall’s Office.
+It’s important to know the fireworks law in your community.
+Not all states allow ordinary people like you and me to use them.
+And even with the law in Maine, where I live, consumer fireworks are prohibited or restricted by some towns and municipalities.
+Here’s a list from the Maine State Fire Marshall’s Office.

 If your community (in Maine) doesn’t have an ordinance that restricts or prevents you from using fireworks, then you follow Maine Law.
 You can read it here, but in a nutshell, it says:

 - Most days of the year, consumer fireworks can be used between 9 am and 10 pm.